Installing and Configuring PHP

 ?>

-No visit that file using the external IP address for your server.
-For example, in Firefox, Chrome, etc, go to:
+Now visit that file using the public IP address for your server.
+If the public IP address for my virtual machine is 55.333.55.33, then in Firefox, Chrome, etc, I would open:

 http://55.333.55.333/info.php